Ulises-Zamarripa/plant-disease-detection/README.md

 # plant-disease-detection
-Using Data Visualization and Deep Learning I trained a model to identify plant diseases
+Using Data Visualization and Deep Learning to train a model to identify plant diseases